Meatloaf is another one of those old time comfort recipes that you didn’t know you should smoke. Smoked meatloaf is juicy, tender and delicious!

 What if I don’t own a smoker?

-If you don’t own a smoker, you can still enjoy smoked meats.
+You can still enjoy smoked meats if you don’t own a smoker.
 You can use your grill to smoke.
 Set up your grill so that the fire is only on one side.
-You will place the meat or vegetable on the side of the grill that does not have the direct flame (indirect heat).
+You will place the meat or vegetable on the side of the grill without a direct flame (indirect heat).
 This is called indirect cooking.

 Add soaked wood to a metal tray (we use a disposable foil pie plate or bread pan).
 Add another metal tray with water.
 Place water and wood chips on the side of the grill with the fire.
 Remember to fill the water if it runs out.